microsoft/ignite25-LAB548-implement-and-manage-data-loss-prevention-policies/lab/instructions/DLP-1-data-loss-prevention.md

    A confirmation flyout will appear indicating that the policy has been published successfully.

-You've activated the Copilot DLP policy, moving it from simulation mode to active enforcement.
+You've activated the DLP for Copilot policy, moving it from simulation mode to active enforcement.

 ## Task 3 – Create an endpoint DLP policy